windelbouwman/ppci/readme.rst

 =====

 This The pure-python-compiler-infrastructure (ppci).
 This project aims to implement a compiler toolset in python.

-As of now, the library can generate arm thumb code and arm code.
+** Warning: This project is far from complete and production ready **

+The project contains the following:

+- Language front-ends: Brainfuck, C3
+- Various code optimizers
+- Backends for various platforms: ARM, Thumb, Python
+- Assembler
+- Linker

 Installation
 ============